dantenetwork/protocol-stack-for-ink/README.md

 # protocol-stack-for-ink

-This it the first step in Dante protocol stack for Polkadot.
+This it the first step of Dante protocol stack for Polkadot.

 Let's start with `ink!`.